fluid-project/handbook.floeproject.org/README.md

 1. Clone this repository.
 2. From within the project's directory, install DocPad if it isn't already installed: `sudo npm install -g docpad`
-3. Get the required node modules: `npm install` (TODO: package.json looks for `docs-core` URL should point to Fluid's version, not jhung)
+3. Get the required node modules: `npm install`
 4. Run docpad: `docpad run`
 5. Confirm everything is working by loading `http://localhost:9778/` in a web browser.